The deadline for this competition has passed. The description below is for informational purposes only.

 The ACLS Fellowship program invites research applications in all disciplines of the humanities and related social sciences.
 The ultimate goal of the project should be a major piece of scholarly work by the applicant.
 ACLS does not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.

-The Fellowship stipend is set at three levels based on academic rank: up to $35,000 for Assistant Professor and career equivalent; up to $45,000 for Associate Professor and career equivalent; and up to $65,000 for full Professor and career equivalent.
+The fellowship stipend is set at three levels based on academic rank: up to $35,000 for Assistant Professor and career equivalent; up to $45,000 for Associate Professor and career equivalent; and up to $70,000 for full Professor and career equivalent.
 ACLS will determine the level based on the candidate's rank or career status as of the application deadline date.
-Approximately 25 fellowships will be available at the Assistant Professor level, approximately 20 at the Associate Professor level, and approximately 20 at the full Professor level.
+Approximately 25 fellowships will be available at the Assistant Professor level, approximately 25 at the Associate Professor level, and approximately 20 at the full Professor level.

 - U.S. citizenship or permanent resident status as of the application deadline date.